-A motion for summary judgment asserting that there is no genuine issue of material fact is not groundless merely by the filing of a response that raises an issue of fact.
+A motion for summary judgment asserting that there is no genuine issue of material fact is not groundless merely because a response raises an issue of fact.
 This tenet is true "even if the response was or could have been anticipated by the movant."
-Also, denial of a summary judgment alone is not grounds for sanctions.
 Also, denial of a summary judgment alone is not grounds for sanctions.